Table Of Contents

 It is possible to convert some of these stationary (non-rotating) components into stainless steel with cladding or similar coating methods.

-Some highly corrosive chemicals need exotic material such as Hastelloy for material compatibility.
+Some highly corrosive chemicals need exotic materials such as Hastelloy for material compatibility.
 Special Alfa Laval centrifuges are available with all wetted parts of the Hastelloy.
 These centrifuges are special-order from Alfa Laval and are rare in the used centrifuge market.

 Clarification of hydrofluoric acid or hydrochloric acid are examples of such applications.

 Processing fluids containing abrasive solids requires special protection of the centrifuge parts in contact with the solids.
-The bowl body, sludge ejection ports, the sludge ejection parts, etc., have special sacrificial liners.
+The bowl body, sludge ejection ports, sludge ejection parts, etc., have special sacrificial liners.
 These liners wear out, protecting these expensive bowl components.